Ph.D. University of Warwick, 2013.

 from the Horn of Africa

-Simone Brioni is Assistant Professor in the Department of English at Stony Brook University.
+Simone Brioni is Associate Professor in the Department of English at Stony Brook University.

 He specializes in the literary and cinematographic representation and self-representation

 of migrants, postcolonial theory, 'postcolonial' literatures and cultures with a particular

 emphasis on contemporary Italian culture.
 He is the author of

 The Somali Within: Language, Race and Belonging in ‘Minor’ Italian Literature

 (Cambridge: Legenda, 2015) and co-editor (with Shimelis Gulema) of

 The Horn of Africa and Italy: Colonial, Postcolonial and Transnational Cultural Encounters

 (Oxford: Peter Lang, 2018).
 He also edited the bilingual volumes (Italian and English)